Fine Art BA (Hons)

 Teaching on this degree is delivered in dedicated studio spaces where you will have group projects, one-to-one tutorials and independent studio time.
 The Art & Design History component is delivered through lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 You also spend time in the studio for practical sessions, and you have the opportunity to have a one-to-one meeting with your tutor each week.

 In your first year, there are approximately 13 teaching hours each week, which reduces to approximately 10 hours in your second and third years.
 On top of teaching hours, you are expected to spend a number of hours each week working in the studio and studying independently, as well as studying in groups to prepare for any group assessments you may have.
 Independent museum and gallery visits form an essential part of your primary research activities.

 You are assessed through practical/visual outputs and portfolio exams, personal research and documentation (contextual/personal journals and sketchbooks), essays, and written exams.
-The Professional Practice component of the degree is delivered in years two and three, culminating in a final year practical exam outside of the University.
+The Professional Practice component of the degree is delivered in years two and three, culminating in a final year practical presentation outside of the University.

 Feedback is provided frequently through formal and informal processes including tutorials, indicative assessment, self assessment and group critique.
 You can also book a one-to-one tutorial with your tutor.

 In your first and second years, as well as the topics listed below, you will also have study/writing/research skills sessions, as well as fieldtrips to North West venues and lectures from guest speakers.
 You start to prepare for your final year dissertation in your second year.
 You also have the opportunity to take part in an international study field visit and the Cornerstone Festival special events programme.

 You will be introduced to the subject through a range of exciting and